JConfMexico/jalapenio/README.md

 ## Stay Connected

-- Follow on [Twitter](https://twitter.com/JConfMexico) for live updates and announcements.
+- Follow for live updates and announcements: [@JalapenoUnconf](https://twitter.com/jalapenounconf), [@JConfMexico](https://twitter.com/JConfMexico).

 ## Contributing

 If you'd like to contribute to the event's organization or have suggestions, please check our [Contribution Guidelines](CONTRIBUTING.md).

-We look forward to seeing you at Jalapenio Unconference, where JVM enthusiasts unite to explore and celebrate the world of modern JVM technologies!
+We look forward to seeing you at Jalapeño Unconference, where JVM enthusiasts unite to explore and celebrate the world of modern JVM technologies!